Marlena272/ai-portfolio/README.md

 This repository contains my practical work in testing large language models (LLMs).
 It focuses on how models behave in terms of factual correctness, safety, context handling, and edge cases.

-This is a hands-on QA portfolio based on my own test design and analysis.

 ## What I Work On